Telephone number mapping: System details

-The ENUM user does not notice anything of this reversal and the DNS database look-up, as this is done automatically behind the scenes using a user agent software in his PC or terminal, or at the PABX or Gateway.
-For instance, when the user types the telephone number in his web browser ENUM enabled agent and indicates what item of information he is looking for (email address, telephone number, web address, etc.) in the PC or terminal the number is converted to a domain name.
+The ENUM user does not notice anything of this reversal and the DNS database look-up, as this is done automatically behind the scenes using a user agent software in their PC or terminal, or at the PABX or Gateway.
+For instance, when the user types the telephone number in their web browser ENUM enabled agent and indicates what item of information they are looking for (email address, telephone number, web address, etc.) in the PC or terminal the number is converted to a domain name.
 This is sent to ENUM servers on the Internet, which send back the NAPTR records associated with the name.
 The access information and any priority indicated for them are stored in these.
-The user gets the requested address back on his PC or terminal.
-ENUM therefore in fact functions as a mechanism for translating a telephone number into a domain name with the requested address or number associated with it, but without the user viewing how this is done, just as he is currently unaware that he is using the DNS when he makes a connection with the Internet or what is going on at the telephone switch when he makes a call.
+The user gets the requested address back on their PC or terminal.
+ENUM therefore in fact functions as a mechanism for translating a telephone number into a domain name with the requested address or number associated with it, but without the user viewing how this is done, just as they are currently unaware that they are using the DNS when they make a connection with the Internet or what is going on at the telephone switch when they make a call.